 26. Buffalo Bills – Now that Buffalo has arrived as the new AFC East kings, they really need to jazz up their headgear.
 The Buffalo logo is okay but it’s tired and in need of a makeover.

 25. New York Giants – Blue background, white letters (NY).
-The only reason this isn’t ranked lower is because the bottom of the Y slides left under the N. We’re very easy to amuse.
+The only reason this isn’t ranked lower is that the bottom of the Y slides is left under the N. We’re very easy to amuse.

 24. Minnesota Vikings – First off, purple is a terrible color for any team.
 Secondly, the “horns” on the Vikings’ helmets look like they were drawn by a third-grader.
 Do better Minnesota.